ecstrema/sveltekit-i18n-template/README.md

 ### Translating source code

 The code is written directly in the target language.
 You'll often not need an english translation.
 This saves time and effort.
-Yo write
+You write

 ```typescript
 const hw = $t("Hello World");